-We deliver social support, training, the facilitation of income generating platforms, and networks
+We deliver women only social support, training, income generating platforms, and networks

-We work with individuals, organisations, and multi-agencies creating awareness and delivering a coordinated service.
+We work with individuals, organisations, and multi-agencies to create awareness and deliver coordinated services.

 Our unique business model facilitates women in three key areas: